 Here’s a disheartening secret; if you are buying organic food, yet spraying a disinfectant in your home, you are contradicting your purpose.
 Of course, you want to keep your home clean but repeated exposure to these disinfectants is linked to a significantly higher cancer rate.
 Did you know that bacteria does not cause the common cold or flu?
 Viruses are what cause these illnesses and antibacterial soap doesn’t kill viruses.
 Mind blown?

 I have a thing about germs.
-I avoided gyms for years because of the invisible little things hiding everywhere waiting to attack me when I least expected it!
-I recently obtained a membership to one that looked extremely clean, however, I will be bringing my own homemade hand sanitizer with me, alcohol-free of course!
+In fact, I avoided gyms for years because of the invisible little things hiding everywhere waiting to attack me when I least expected it!
+Recently, I joined a gym that looked extremely clean, however, I will be bringing my own homemade hand sanitizer with me, alcohol-free of course!
 I’m sure it is cleaned daily, even multiple times per day based on the number of people using it.
 Similarly, surfaces inside your home that people touch frequently, like remotes and light switches, will need to be cleaned more often.

 My bedroom is my favorite room of our home.
 It’s a sanctuary, a haven of rest.
 I splurge on un-dyed organic cotton sheets and sleep on a PBDE-free mattress made from natural and renewable aloe and bamboo.
-I wash my bedding in HOT water because dust mites can’t live in hot water, so spend the extra energy on this one compromise.
-I also try to replace my pillows every year if at all possible.
+In addition, I wash my bedding in HOT water because dust mites can’t live in hot water, so spend the extra energy on this one compromise.
+My goal is to replace my pillows every year if at all possible.
 Unless I am seriously ill, I do not eat in my bed (crumbs feed dust mites) and I frequently dust under my bed to reduce dust bunnies gathering there.

 This may sound over the top, but I shower BEFORE going to bed at night as opposed to when I get up.
 I like to be as clean as possible when I get between the sheets.
 Especially my feet, and my children all know that they are not allowed to sit on my bed unless they are wearing their pajamas.
 If you prefer to shower in the morning, at least wash your feet before getting in bed.
 I’ve seen people lay down on their bed with shoes on that I know they just walked through a gas station public restroom wearing.
 Can you imagine how much icky-stuff they just transferred to their bed?
 Think about it.